 As of September 4, there are 689,800 people in DACA.
 They are between the ages of 15 and 36.
 The largest group of them — 253,000 — are between the ages of 21 and 25, according to the U.S. Citizenship and Immigration Service (USCIS).
 A total of 65 percent of DACA recipients are 25 or under.
 The great majority are originally from Mexico.

 To qualify for DACA, a person had to have resided in the U.S. continuously since 2007, and had to be enrolled in either school or a training program or have graduated from high school.

-According to U.S. Citizenship and Immigration Services, 253,100 DACA recipients are 21 to 25 years old, and would have therefore attended four years at an American high school.
+According to USCIS, 253,100 DACA recipients are 21 to 25 years old, and would have therefore attended four years at an American high school.
 Another 196,500 DAC recipients are now 16-20 years old and therefore would have gone to an American school for at least eight years.
 An additional 2,000 DAC recipients are under 16, and would have spent at least 10 years in American schools.
-Multiplying the numbers by $12,000 per pupil per year brings the cost to about $31.25 billion — which is the most conservative estimate — and is likely to be underestimating the amount that U.S. taxpayers have paid for schooling for DACA recipients.
+Multiplying the numbers by $12,000 per pupil per year brings the cost to about $31.25 billion — which is the most conservative estimate — and is likely to be underestimating the amount that U.S. taxpayers have paid for the schooling for DACA recipients.

 K-12 Education $31.25 billion

 Welfare $30 billion